fmhun/findd/README.md

 # Code

-For developer, you should respect these rules before submitting your changes :
+For developers, you should respect the following rules before submitting your changes :

 + Don't push your code if it doesn't compile.
 + Use 2 spaces for indentation (no tabs).